simap/pixelblaze_output_expander/README.md

 TIM1 is set up in slave mode and is gated to TIM3.
 As long as TIM3 is active, TIM1 is running.

-TIM1 has 3 PWM/CC channels set up, each driggers a different DMA channel to fire.
+TIM1 has 3 PWM/CC channels set up, each triggers a different DMA channel to fire.

 3 DMA channels are set up: